tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/attachment.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/record/app/{app_id}" />

 A attachment field value can be created as part of a record creation.
-Here is an example request body for creating a record with a value for the "Letter of recommendation" field with ID 2, type `SINGLE_ATTACHMENT` and external ID `letter_of_recommendation` and a value for the "HR documents" field with ID 3, type `MULTI_ATTACHMENT` and external ID `hr_documents`:
+Here is an example request body for creating a record with a value for the "Letter of recommendation" field with ID 2, type `single_attachment` and external ID `letter_of_recommendation` and a value for the "HR documents" field with ID 3, type `multi_attachment` and external ID `hr_documents`:

 <Tabs defaultValue="curl">